 Reef-Safe Ingredients

-If you’re headed to the beach, pick a reef-safe SPF lip balm.
-Look for mineral-based sunscreens without oxybenzone or octinoxate.
+In case you are going to the beach, choose a reef-safe SPF lip balm.
+Seek sunscreens that are mineral based with no oxybenzone or octinoxate.

 Eco-Friendly Packaging